bossly/gallerywall/README.md

 Currently there only Pixabay service used to fetch wallpaper images.

-Edit `~/.gradle/gradle.properties` with your api key from https://pixabay.com/service/about/api/
+Edit `local.properties` with your api key from https://pixabay.com/service/about/api/

 ```groovy